-This Summer Strawberry Mint Fizz Cocktail is light, delicious and refreshing.
-The sweet strawberry is balanced by lime and fresh mint for a bubbly, fruity drink for the summer heat!
+This Summer Mint Strawberry Fizz Cocktail is light, delicious and refreshing.
+The sweet strawberry is balanced by lime and fresh mint for a bubbly, fruity mixed drink with vodka and prosecco for the summer heat!

 For this month’s Recipe Redux, we were challenged to make our own cocktail.
 Though I’m a strict cocktail lover, I’m really picky and don’t really ever make them at home.
 But, I figured for the sake of my wallet, I should learn how to make a go-to at home.

-What Do You Need to Make This Fizz Cocktail?
+What Do You Need For This Strawberry Mint Lime Cocktail?

-Oh, and I really recommend you crush your ice.
-I took our regular sized ice cubes, put them in a ziplock bag, put a cloth around it, and went on the back porch and smashed it up.
+I really recommend you crush your ice.
+To do so, I took our regular sized ice cubes, put them in a ziplock bag, put a cloth around it, and went on the back porch and smashed it up.

 I like those smaller ice cubes much better.
-They allow you to get the right amount of taste, flavor and beverage in, rather than having your drink be dominated by large ice cubes.
+They allow you to get the right amount of taste, flavor and beverage in, rather than having your strawberry vodka cocktail be dominated by large ice cubes.
+The muddler is essential, too!

 All yummy things separate, and even more delectable when mixed together.